launchdarkly/terraform-provider-launchdarkly/website/docs/r/environment.html.markdown

 - `key` - (Required) The project-unique key for the environment.

-- `color` - (Required) The color swatch as an RGB hex value with no leading `#`, e.g. `000000`.
+- `color` - (Required) The color swatch as an RGB hex value with no leading `#`.
+For example: `000000`.

-- `secure_mode` - (Optional) Ensure a user of the client-side SDK cannot impersonate another user.
+- `secure_mode` - (Optional) Set to `true` to ensure a user of the client-side SDK cannot impersonate another user.

-- `default_track_events` - (Optional) Enable data export for every flag created in this environment after `default_track_events` has been set to `true`.
+- `default_track_events` - (Optional) Set to `true` to enable data export for every flag created in this environment after you configure this argument.
 To learn more, read [Data Export](https://docs.launchdarkly.com/docs/data-export).

-- `default_ttl` - (Optional) The TTL for the environment between 0 and 60 minutes.
+- `default_ttl` - (Optional) The TTL for the environment.
+This must be between 0 and 60 minutes.
 The TTL setting only applies to environments using the PHP SDK.
 To learn more, read [TTL settings](https://docs.launchdarkly.com/docs/environments#section-ttl-settings).

 ## Attribute Reference

-In addition to the arguments above, the following attributes are exported:
+In addition to the arguments above, the provider exports the following attributes:

 - `id` - The unique environment ID in the format `project_key/environment_key`.